psugihara/joint/Docs/Tutorial.md

 log("Hello world!")
 ```

 The built in function `log()` takes any number of arguments and writes them as newline terminated strings to stdout.
-String literals such as `"Hello world!"` above are always enclosed in double quotes.
+String literals such as `"Hello world!"` are always enclosed in double quotes.
 One should note that the `log()` function can take arguments of any type and will convert them to string representations before printing.
 Lines in Pass are generally terminated with newline characters.

 Assuming the Pass interpreter is in the user's path and we are in the same directory as *hello.pass*, we may now run our program from the command line with `$ pass hello.pass` (omitting the dollar sign).

-The line `Hello world!` followed by a newline will now be printed to the console.
+The line `Hello world!` followed by a newline will print to the console.
+Congratulations, you have now written your first, albeit modest, program in Pass!

 ##Hello outside world: serving static files